K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Related work

 \section{Related work}

-Human lower limb motion data play a crucial role in the advancement of rehabilitation robots, and various existing datasets have explored a diverse array of walking scenarios and speeds.
+High-quality lower-limb locomotion datasets are fundamental to the advancement of rehabilitation robotics and are essential for developing and benchmarking motion-intention recognition methods.
+Accordingly, numerous datasets have been established to capture gait mechanics across a range of walking conditions and speeds.
+Many of these datasets also include kinematic data in addition to wearable biosignals, such as IMUs and sEMG signals.
 This section provides a summary of recent lower limb locomotion datasets, as detailed in Table~\ref{tab:RelatedWork}.

-The variation of the lower limbs in three-dimensional space is a fundamental representation of lower limb ambulation, typically captured via inertial measurement units (IMUs) and camera-based motion capture systems \cite{IMU2020, SciDataGregg}.
-In addition, when combined with kinematic data \cite{Walk_PeerJ, GaitRec}, the ground reaction force measured by force plates can be used to derive kinetics. \cite{IMU2020} conducted walking experiments on nine different outdoor surfaces, employing six IMUs to record 3D acceleration and 3D gyroscope data from 30 participants.
-To obtain kinetic data of the joints, \cite{Walk_PeerJ} asked volunteers to walk at self-selected speeds and eight controlled speeds on both overground and treadmill surfaces.
-However, the data were limited to steady-state tasks.
-Therefore, \cite{SciDataGregg} considered non-steady conditions.
-Using a motion capture system and force plates, the experimental protocol involved participants walking and running at various speeds and inclines on a treadmill, as well as performing sit-to-stand transitions and stair ascent/descent.
+The variation in the lower limbs in three-dimensional space is a fundamental representation of lower limb ambulation, which is typically captured via inertial measurement units (IMUs) and camera-based motion capture systems \citep{IMU2020, SciDataGregg}.
+In addition, when combined with kinematic data \citep{Walk_PeerJ, GaitRec}, the ground reaction force measured by force plates can be used to derive kinetic information. \citet{IMU2020} conducted walking experiments on nine outdoor surfaces, employing six IMUs to record 3D acceleration and 3D gyroscope data from 30 participants.
+To obtain joint kinetic data, \citet{Walk_PeerJ} asked volunteers to walk at self-selected speeds and eight controlled speeds on both overground and treadmill surfaces.
+However, the protocol focused mainly on steady-state gaits, which limits its ability to characterize transient or task-transition behaviors.
+To address this gap, \citet{SciDataGregg} extended the experimental design to include non-steady locomotion conditions.
+Using a motion capture system and force plates, the experimental protocol involved participants walking and running at various speeds and inclines on a treadmill, as well as performing sit-to-stand transitions and stair ascents/descents.